livebook-dev/livebook/docs/teams/deploy_app.md

 ![CLI command to run an Livebook app server with Docker](images/app_server_docker.png)

+> #### Use available host ports {: .tip}
+>
+> You may need to change the host ports in the Docker CLI command if ports
+> 8080 or 8081 are already in use on your machine.
+Here's how:
+>
+> ```
+> # Instead of using the default host ports, 8080 and 8081.
+> docker run -p 8080:8080 -p 8081:8081 (rest of the command...)
+> ```
+>
+> ```
+> # You can map to different host ports like 9080 and 9081
+> docker run -p 9080:8080 -p 9081:8081 (rest of the command...)
+> ```

-Docker will download Livebook image and run it.
+Once you run the CLI command in your terminal, Docker will download Livebook image and run it.
 Wait until that's done.

-Once the container is ready, that Livebook instance will connect your Livebook Teams organization, as an app server part of the deployment group you just created.
-Livebook will show you a message saying the container is running, like this:
+Once the container is ready, a Livebook instance will be started and will automatically connect to your Livebook Teams organization.
+Your Livebook will show a message saying that it knows there's now an app server running connected to your Teams org, like this:

 ![feedback message saying the app server is running](images/app_server_setup_message.png)